torbendury/scrape-go/README.md

         NOT IMPLEMENTED YET: Set to true if you want to scrape images.
   -link-depth int
-        Maximum scraping depth. (default 5)
+        Maximum scraping depth. (default 5) -url-outfile string
-  -urls
+        The file to write scraped URLs to. (default "urls.txt") -urls
         Set to true if you want to scrape deep link URLs.
 ```